brainboxdotcc/DPP/docpages/02_building_a_bot.md

 \page build-a-discord-bot-windows-wsl Building a discord bot in Windows using WSL (Windows Subsystem for Linux)

 This tutorial teaches you how to create a lightweight environment for D++-development using **WSL** and **Visual Studio Code**

-\note This Tutorial will use **WSL's default Ubuntu**!
+This Tutorial will use WSL's default distribution, **Ubuntu**!
 You might use other Distros if you prefer, but keep in mind the setup process might be different!

 1. Make sure you have installed your WSL 2 environment properly using [this guide to setup up WSL](https://docs.microsoft.com/en-us/windows/wsl/install) and [this guide to connect to Visual Studio Code](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode).
 2. Now open PowerShell as an Admin and type `wsl` to start up your subsystem.
-\note If you want to set up a CMake project (recommended for production bots) now, consider continuing your path of becoming the master of all Discord bots [here](https://dpp.dev/buildcmake.html), otherwise keep following this guide!
+If you want to set up a CMake project (recommended for production bots) now, consider continuing your path of becoming the master of all Discord bots [here](https://dpp.dev/buildcmake.html), otherwise keep following this guide!
 3. Go to your home directory using `cd ~`
 4. Download the latest build for your Distro using `wget [url here]`.
-In this guide we will use the v10.0.1 build for Ubuntu x86-64: `wget https://github.com/brainboxdotcc/DPP/releases/download/v10.0.1/libdpp-10.0.1-linux-x64.deb`
-\note replace the highlighted filenames with the package you downloaded earlier if you are using a different OS
+In this guide we will use the v10.0.1 build for Ubuntu x86-64: `wget https://github.com/brainboxdotcc/DPP/releases/download/v10.0.17/libdpp-10.0.17-linux-x64.deb`.
+Replace the highlighted filenames with the package you downloaded earlier if you are using a different OS, and remember to change the version numbers in this link to fetch the latest versions of D++!
-5. Finally install all required deps and the library using `sudo apt-get install libopus0 && sudo apt-get install -y libopus-dev && sudo apt-get install -y libsodium-dev && sudo dpkg -i ` **libdpp-10.0.1-linux-x64.deb** ` && rm ` **libdpp-10.0.1-linux-x64.deb**
+5. Finally install all required deps and the library using `sudo apt-get install libopus0 && sudo apt-get install -y libopus-dev && sudo apt-get install -y libsodium-dev && sudo dpkg -i ` **libdpp-10.0.1-linux-x64.deb** ` && rm ` **libdpp-10.0.17-linux-x64.deb**
-### Congratulations, you've successfully installed all dependencies!
+6. Congratulations, you've successfully installed all dependencies!
 Now comes the real fun: Setting up the environment!
 For this tutorial we'll use a as small as possible setup, so you might create a more advanced one for production bots.
-6. Navigate to a folder of your choice using `cd your/path/here` or create a new directory using `mkdir MyBot && cd MyBot`
+7. Navigate to a folder of your choice using `cd your/path/here` or create a new directory using `mkdir MyBot && cd MyBot`
-7. Now that you've a folder to work in type `> mybot.cxx` to create a file you can work in!
+8. Now that you've a folder to work in type `> mybot.cxx` to create a file you can work in!
-8. Now you can open this file in Visual Studio Code by pressing `CTRL+SHIFT+P` and typing `Remote-WSL: New WSL Window`.
+9. Now you can open this file in Visual Studio Code by pressing `CTRL+SHIFT+P` and typing `Remote-WSL: New WSL Window`.
 This will bring up a new window.
 In the new window, choose `open folder` and choose the folder you've created prior.
 Press OK and now you have your Folder opened as a Workspace!
-9. Add code to your CXX file and compile it by running `g++ -std=c++17 *.cxx -o bot -ldpp` in the same folder as your cxx file.
+10. Add code to your CXX file and compile it by running `g++ -std=c++17 *.cxx -o bot -ldpp` in the same folder as your cxx file.
-10. start your bot by typing `./bot`!
+11. start your bot by typing `./bot`!

 \page build-a-discord-bot-linux-clion Building a discord bot in Linux using CLion